 The Cost of 10 Mbps Internet

-10 Mbps internet speed is considered average for a standard home broadband connection.
-The price of 10 Mbps internet depends upon the plan you choose.
-Also, there’s hardly a cable internet provider with a 10 Mbps plan.
+10 Mbps WiFi is considered average for a standard home broadband connection.
+The price of 10 megabits per second depends on your chosen plan.
+Also, there’s hardly a cable internet provider with this speed.
 So it’s mostly used on prepaid LTE data subscriptions.

 Suggested Read: What are good download and upload speeds?